 Before you start using iperf3, you need to install it on the two machines you will use for benchmarking.
 Since iperf3 is available in the official software repositories of most common Linux distributions, installing it should be easy, using a package manager as shown.

-Once you have iperf3 installed on your both machines, you can start testing network throughput.
+Once you have iperf3 installed on both machines, you can start testing network throughput.

-How to Test Network Throughput Between Linux Servers
+How to Test Network Speed Between Two Linux Servers

-Firt connect to the remote machine which you will use as the server and fireup iperf3 in server mode using
+First, connect to the remote machine which you will use as the server, and fire up iperf3 in server mode using

--s flag, it will listen on port 5201 by default.
+-s flag, it will listen to port 5201 by default.

 You can specify the format (k, m, g for Kbits, Mbits, Gbits or K, M, G for KBytes, Mbytes, Gbytes) to report in, using the